COSC481W-2024Winter/ResoluteApp/README.md

 ## Setup Instructions
 **Programming languages -** Java version 1.8 (A.K.A Java JDK 8), XML 1.1 (default)<br />
-**Dependancies -** Written using Android Studio Hedgehog (Version 2023.1.1) for devices running Android API 26 ("Oreo"; Android 8.0) or any later Android API. <br />
+**Dependencies -** Written using Android Studio Hedgehog (Version 2023.1.1) for devices running Android API 26 ("Oreo"; Android 8.0) or any later Android API. <br />
 **Setup instructions -**
  * Download Android Studio at https://developer.android.com/studio?gclid=Cj0KCQiAwvKtBhDrARIsAJj-kTietQJlTcLGuP-ZfoUrNfgJU6WJgMoxkebWq8Pgt5XsD34Z0iMi6psaArebEALw_wcB&gclsrc=aw.ds.
  * After installing and opening Android Studio select "Get from VCS" on the main menu.
- * Here on GitHub, copy the clone URL from the "code" menu, and paste this URL in the "URL" textbox in Android Studio.
+ * Here on GitHub, copy the clone URL from the "code" menu, and paste this URL in the "URL" text box in Android Studio.
  * Select "Clone" and wait for Gradle setup to complete.
  * Using either a virtual device located under Tools -> Device Manager in Android Studio, or by connecting a physical device via USB and enabling developer options on that device, selecting either the play button at the top of the window or Run -> Run 'app' the application will be compiled, installed, and opened on the device of choice.